BlablaTara/SupportTool/README.md

 #### **METRICS-CHECK:**

-> This check has different metrics when it comes to either mongoDB og Couchbase.
+> This check provides different metrics depending on whether MongoDB or Couchbase is used.

 **MongoDB-metrics**
 - Connections